 Tracking your body fat is one of the best ways to track your progress and success when you are trying to discern whether a program you are following is yielding results.
 If you don’t know how to do it, it may sound like a daunting task!
 It’s actually pretty easy – and you don’t have to go anywhere to have it tested.
 Just think… no embarrassing caliper tests in the PT’s office (save yourself the money too), no cost for underwater measurements (although this is very accurate, it’s not necessary unless you are training for something VERY specific, like a competition), and you can track as often as you would like!

-MEASURE YOUR BODY FAT AT HOME IN 7 SIMPLE STEPS!
+HOW TO MEASURE YOUR BODY FAT AT HOME

 Make sure you have a reliable scale for this!
 You need consistent numbers the entire time you are tracking.
 Always measure your weight at the exact time of day – ie. when you wake up in the morning.
 Record the number in lbs.

 Remember: Don’t pay attention to that number from a loss standpoint, but rather as a piece of the equation.
 Read this about why you shouldn’t rely on the scale.

 Step 2: Measure the circumference of your forearm (Women ONLY)

 This may be easier said than done.
 Recruit a partner to help if need be, but just make sure you relax your arm and get as accurate a measurement as possible.

 Step 3: Measure your wrist (Women ONLY)